valentjn/vscode-ltex/pages/docs/settings.md

 ## `ltex.commands.dummy`

-List of additional LaTeX commands to be replaced by dummy words (i.e., `Dummy0`, `Dummy1`, etc.), listed together with empty arguments (e.g., `"\\cite{}"`, `"\\cite[]{}"`).
+List of additional LaTeX commands to be replaced with dummy words (i.e., `Dummy0`, `Dummy1`, etc.), listed together with empty arguments (e.g., `"\\cite{}"`, `"\\cite[]{}"`).
+The whole command with its arguments is replaced with the dummy word.
 LTeX internally uses this mechanism for equations, citations, references, and similar constructs that are part of the sentence structure and for which LanguageTool would throw an error if simply omitted from the checked text.
 Don't forget to escape the initial backslash by replacing it with two backslashes.
+Note that many common commands are already replaced with dummy words by default, even if you set this setting to an empty array.

 *Type:* `array`